Horace Pippin: Artworks

 Pippin's oeuvre includes a variety of subjects and compositional strategies.
 He began in the 1920s by burning designs into wood panels—mostly snow scenes—and adding paint in one or two colors to highlight specific components of the image.

 His first oil painting, The Ending of the War, Starting Home (1930–1933), depicts a scene informed by his experience at the Battle of Sechault, where he was shot.
 (It does not depict the official German surrender on November 11, 1918, which happened as he was recovering in a French hospital.)
 He also made the frame and decorated it with hand-carved war materiel, including German and French helmets and weapons.
 He painted World War I several times thereafter in the 1930s and once more in 1945.

-Pippin painted several religious subjects, both those illustrating Bible passages and more visionary statements like his Holy Mountain series.
-He was a religious man, staying close to the church throughout his life by teaching Sunday school and singing in his church choir.

-Among Pippin's most celebrated pictures are the three paintings of his Holy Mountain series, which are reminiscent of the bucolic Peaceable Kingdom paintings of Quaker artist Edward Hicks that depict predators and prey together.
-Pippin includes elements drawn for his own time to suggests that discord and harmony are never too far apart.
-The wooded backgrounds include soldiers, graveyards, war planes, and bombs that are at odds with the peace depicted in the foreground.
-In The Knowledge of God and The Holy Mountain III, the tiny brown figure hanging in the trees refers to the ongoing scourge of lynching in the segregated southern United States.
-He links concepts of destruction and peace by inscribing a significant date from WWII on each of the paintings.
+Pippin painted several religious subjects, which align with his roles as a Sunday school teacher and member of a church choir in West Chester.
+Many, including his celebrated Holy Mountain series, depict Bible verses.
+The three paintings of his Holy Mountain series are reminiscent of the bucolic Peaceable Kingdom paintings of Quaker artist Edward Hicks that depict predators and prey together.
+He includes in the backgrounds elements from his own time—soldiers, graveyards, war planes, and bombs—that are at odds with the peace depicted in the foreground.
+In The Knowledge of God and The Holy Mountain III, the tiny brown figure hanging in the trees refers to the ongoing scourge of lynching in the racially segregated southern United States.
+He inscribes on each a date significant from WWII.
 The Holy Mountain I is marked with "June 6, 1944", the date of the Allied landings at Normandy, known as of D-Day.
 The Knowledge of God is marked "Dec.
-7 1944," the third anniversary of the attack on Pearl Harbor.
+7 1944", the third anniversary of the attack on Pearl Harbor.
 Lastly, The Holy Mountain III is marked "Aug 9, 1945", the day the United States dropped an atomic bomb on Nagasaki, Japan.
 Some have argued that centrally placed shepherd figure resembles the artist.
-Pippin's dealer Robert Carlen took credit for exposing Pippin to Hicks' series as he was a principle advocate for both self-taught artists.
+As he did with other aspects of Pippin's career, his dealer Robert Carlen took credit for exposing the artist to Hicks' series as he was a principal advocate for both autodidacts.